jardafis/CastleEscape/README.md

 The latest release can be downloaded from [here](https://github.com/iratahack/CastleEscape/releases/tag/latest) as a *.tap* file.
 Remember to switch FUSE into 128K mode as this is a 128K game.

 ## Game Images

-The larger images include the ZX Spectrum border, smaller images do not.

 ![Title](assets/title.png "SCREEN$") ![Main Menu](assets/mainmenu.png "Main Menu")